ewvanzwet/default-prior/README.md

 # default-prior

-This repository contain a pre-print of an article entitled "A default prior for regression coefficients", and supplementary material.
+This repository contains a pre-print of my article entitled "A default prior for regression coefficients", and supplementary material.

+Erik van Zwet
+October 24, 2018